dh7fin/CyberProject/README.md

 - Always encrpyt sensitive traffic (HTTPS, SFTP)
 - Monitor for unusual ARP activity
 - Use tools like Wireshark for deep traffic inspection

+## Key Learnings
+- Learned how ARP spoofing operates on a local network
+- Utilised Wireshakr to record and analyse actual HTTP/FTPM packets
+- Investigated how unencrypted passwords can be intercepted during MITM attacks
+- Acquired practical knowledge of Kali Linux and common offensive tools